-General practitioner Dr. Susan Bates Brashear began working at Main Street Veterinary Hospital, she joined the team here in 2003.
+Dr. Susan Bates Brashear is the medical director for Main Street Veterinary Hospital, she joined the team here in 2003.
 Dr. Brashear has enjoyed mentoring and training doctors for many years.
-She was reared in El Dorado, Arkansas, and received her Bachelor's degree in Biology from Abilene Christian University in 1999.
-In 2003, Dr. Brashear was awarded her Doctorate of Veterinary Medicine from Louisiana State University.
-Her professional interests include dermatology, ophthalmology, exotic pet medicine and pain management.
+She was reared in El Dorado, Arkansas, and received her Bachelor of Science in Biology from Abilene Christian University in 1999.
+In 2003 Dr. Brashear was awarded her Doctor of Veterinary Medicine from Louisiana State University.

 Dr. Brashear is the exotics contributor at the Mark Francis Museum of Veterinary History in Austin, Texas.
-Her studies at Louisiana State had an emphasis on avian, exotic, zoo and aquarium medicine, and she held externships at the Baton Rouge Zoo and the Audubon Aquarium of the Americas in New Orleans.
+Her studies at LSU had an emphasis on avian, exotic, zoo and aquarium medicine, and she held externships at the Baton Rouge Zoo and the Audubon Aquarium of the Americas in New Orleans.
 She also participated in a clerkship at Sea World in Orlando, Florida.
 You’ll often see her on our social media with creatures of all types!

 Dr. Brashear is married to Clint Brashear, also a veterinarian.
-They recently welcomed their first child, a girl, into their family.
+They have one very spirited little girl at home.
 Dr. Brashear counts reading, scrapbooking, traveling, gourmet cooking, photography and scuba diving among her favorite pastimes.
-She and her husband share their home with Doc, a Shih Tzu who is a certified therapy dog; Belle, a Cockatiel with special needs; and Callaway, a young Maine Coon mix found as a kitten on a golf course and Minerva (McGonagall), a 3-legged rescue cat.
+She and her husband share their home with Nigel, a Shih Tzu; Belle, a Cockatiel with special needs; Callaway, a Maine Coon mix found as a kitten on a golf course and Minerva (McGonagall), a 3-legged rescue cat.